ChoiYRim/RealTime_Backup_System/README.md

 [CAUTION]

 I'm not a native english speaker, so please consider it when you read this script.
-This program was written at Ubuntu Linux.
+This program was written in Ubuntu Linux.

 [OVERVIEW]